Abhilash-101/Solana-2/README.md

 ### By User Abhilash-101
 my candy machine details
- - `splTokenAccount`: ""
+ - `splTokenAccount`: "CmYjWgk18KvpBeRpRvxdiowdq5Eko14MBZEnDf6LFwes"
-   - `splToken`: ""
+   - `splToken`: "BRchm6kw2mQVFPsx9dtN8xfjpqMy7j9LhCs5jz3w9Tc9"
 ## Conclusion

-By following these steps, you'll have successfully set up a Candy Machine UI that allows users to mint NFTs using the SPL token you've created.
-Users can connect their Phantom wallets and use the SPL token as payment to mint NFTs from your Candy Machine.
-Remember to thoroughly test the setup before deploying it for public use.
+By adhering to these instructions, you will have effectively established a user interface for a Candy Machine that permits individuals to create NFTs utilizing the SPL token you've developed.
+Users can link their Phantom wallets and employ the SPL token as payment to generate NFTs from your Candy Machine.
+It is crucial to extensively examine the configuration prior to making it accessible for public utilization.